frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 [gh-reusable-workflows]: https://docs.github.com/en/actions/using-workflows/reusing-workflows

-The main use case for reusable workflows is to enable reuse, like subroutines in programming.
+The main goal of reusable workflows is to enable reuse, like subroutines in programming.
 Our use case is a bit different.
 We will define the *check-advisories* behaviour as a reusable workflow.
 Although we will not be using it from multiple places, it still gives us several advantages:

 - Separation of concerns: checking the advisories uses an artifact from the `haskell-ci` build/test job, but it's a distinct task.